Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Learn more about the BI-RADS® categories for mammography findings.

-Some centers may give you the results of your mammogram at the time of your screening.
-Otherwise, it may take up to 2 weeks to get your results.
+Some centers give you the results of your mammogram at the time of your screening.
+With others, it may take up to 2 weeks to get your results.

-If you do not get your results within 2 weeks, contact your health care provider or the mammography center.
+If you don't get your results within 2 weeks, contact your health care provider or the mammography center.

 Don’t assume the results were normal because you didn’t get a report.
-Follow-up to make sure you get your results.
+Follow-up to get your results.

 Facts for Life: Breast Calcifications